aws-samples/serverless-patterns/rabbitmq-private-lambda-java-sam/README.md

 You can first clean-up the Lambda function by running the sam delete command

 ```
-cd /home/ec2-user/serverless-patterns/activemq-private-lambda-java-sam/activemq_consumer_dynamo_sam
+cd /home/ec2-user/serverless-patterns/rabbit-private-lambda-java-sam/rabbit_consumer_dynamo_sam
 sam delete

 ```
 confirm by pressing y for both the questions
 You should see the lambda function getting deleted and a final confirmation "Deleted successfully" on the command-line

-Next you need to delete the Cloudformation template that created the Amazon MQ (Apache ActiveMQ) cluster and the EC2 machine by going to the Cloudformation console and selecting the stack and then hitting the "Delete" button.
+Next you need to delete the Cloudformation template that created the Amazon MQ (RabbitMQ) cluster and the EC2 machine by going to the Cloudformation console and selecting the stack and then hitting the "Delete" button.
 It will run for sometime but eventually you should see the stack getting cleaned up.
 If you get an error message that says the stack could not be deleted, please retry again and do a Force Delete.
 The reason this may happen is because ENIs created by the deplayed Lambda function in your VPC may prevent the VPC from being deleted even after deleting the lambda function.